moff-station/moff-station-14/PERSONALITEMS.md

 This is meant to be a fun way to express your character's personality, style, or story.
 The following guidelines are in place to ensure that personal items are appropriate for the game and do not interfere with or complicate gameplay.

+Personal items are limited to each character, and you can only have one personal item per character.

 These goals and guidelines are similar in vain to Sector Umbra's personal items.

 ## Core Item Guidelines